fayeezus/othraffle/README.md

 # off the hook raffle
-A Script To Genereate Target Accounts Using Selenium
+A Script To Enter OffTheHook Raffle

 Steps To Get Started